merkrafter/CopasiTool/README.md

 # License
 This project is licensed under the [MIT license](LICENSE).
 From it, the "no warranty" part is especially important, as this project does not guarantee any correctness whatsoever.
-It was created as a quick-and-dirty solution to a problem during an own project, not as a library or sophisticated program, and it will most likely be archived as soon as the aforementioned project is over.
+It was created as a quick-and-dirty solution to a problem during an own project, not as a library or sophisticated program.